Aloha, adventurers! Are you looking for the ultimate guide to hiking Diamond Head Crater? You’ve come to the right place.

-The Diamond Head Summit Trail is approximately 1.6 miles (2.6 kilometers) round trip, with an elevation gain of about 560 feet (170 meters).
+The Diamond Head Crater Summit Trail is approximately 1.6 miles (2.6 kilometers) round trip, with an elevation gain of about 560 feet (170 meters).

 The hike is considered moderate in difficulty, with a combination of paved paths, stairs, and uneven rocky terrain.